askmeegs/build-a-platform-with-krm/4-platform-admin/README.md

 ![screenshot](screenshots/num-allowed-containers.png)

-1. View the custom Constraint Template resource, which has been provided for you in the `constraint-limit-containers/` subdirectory.
+**1. View the custom Constraint Template resource, which has been provided for you in the `constraint-limit-containers/` subdirectory.**

 ```
 cat constraint-limit-containers/constrainttemplate.yaml